 - At the end of the Doctor Who-episode "Last of the Time Lords", the Doctor once again thwarts the Master's plan, and explains that he's going to keep him prisoner on the TARDIS.
 However, right as he says that, the Master is shot by Lucy Saxon.
 Instead of regenerating, the Master chooses to die in the arms of a wildly sobbing Doctor, happy with the fact that the Doctor is once again the Last of His Kind thanks to him.

 - In the third season of Ultimate Beastmaster, despite both countries no longer in the running following the heat stages, Italian commentator Franceso Facchinetti claims that Italy won because France was eliminated.
 Technically, he wasn't wrong...

-- Corner Gas: The Dog River River Dogs hockey team is absolutely terrible and loses nearly every game, the exceptions being two wins awarded by default due to the other team not showing up, and a single tie against a team of third graders.
-When they manage to tie the Stonewood Saints, an actual team in their league, it's such an achievement for them that they act like they just won the Stanley Cup.
+- Corner Gas: The Dog River River Dogs hockey team is absolutely terrible and loses every game, with their proudest moment being the one goal they got last season.
+When they manage to tie the Stonewood Saints, it's such an achievement for them that they act like they just won the Stanley Cup.